Tips for Visiting Uluru On A Road Trip From Alice Springs

 What to pack for a trip to Uluru

-The first thing that you should think about it, is to pack your food when driving from Alice Springs to Uluru.
+The first thing you should think about is to pack your food when driving from Alice Springs to Uluru.
 Central Australia is expensive, and Uluru tends to be overly expensive.
 Be prepared for this.
-Alone for fuel you will spend about 20-30% more than the average fuel price in Australia.
+Alone for fuel, you will spend about 20-30% more than Australia’s average fuel price.

 I experienced tea being outrageously expensive.
 A half-cup of hot water + 1 tea bag for 5,50 AUD.
 Take plenty of water tanks with you before you hit the road.
 You will drink more than what you plan to drink.